 We may earn a small commission from product links.
 Blog posts at Nimble Made are written to provide value and advice for our readers—any product(s) we recommend are items readers use and love.

 Ah, jury duty!
-No citizen hates doing their civic duty more than doing jury duty.
-In all seriousness though, jury duty is an important yet underappreciated role that is necessary for a functioning society.
-So as much as you dislike the idea of having to sit in a courthouse for 7 hours, it’s something we all have to do at one point or another!
+No citizen hates doing their civic duty more than being chosen during the jury selection process.
+In all seriousness though, jury duty is an important yet under appreciated role that is necessary for a functioning society.
+So as much as you dislike the idea of having to sit in a courthouse for 7 hours, it’s something we all have to do at one point or another.

 Most courthouses and districts in the US do not have an explicit dress code policy; that is, there is no explicit written document specifying what you can and cannot wear.
-In fact, the only actual official juror dress code we could find was from the Central District of California.
+In fact, the only actual official juror dress code we could find was from the Central District of California which recommends business attire.

-Even though there are no official dress codes in general, there are some general rules of things that are NOT allowed:
+Even though this is no official dress code from the jury office, there are some general rules of things that are NOT allowed:

 - Tank tops